 Cotyledon campanulata Marloth

-Cotyledon campanulata is a decumbent, dwarf, succulent shrub up to 8 inches (20 cm) tall and up to 12 inches (30 cm) wide.
-It grows up to 12 inches (30 cm) tall with the flower stalk.
-The leaves are finger like, standing up, finely hairy and the tips turn red.
-Pretty, up to 1 inch (2.5 cm) long, yellow flowers with reflexed petals dangle from chartreuse stems.
-Blooms in late spring through early summer.
+Cotyledon campanulata is a dwarf succulent shrub with decumbent stems and finger-like, standing up, finely hairy leaves with tips that turn red.
+It grows up to 8 inches (20 cm) tall and 12 inches (30 cm) wide.
+Flowers are up to 1 inch (2.5 cm) long, yellow with reflexed petals that dangle from chartreuse, up to 12 inches (30 cm) tall stems.
+They appear in late spring through early summer.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
 The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
 The second group grows during the winter and sheds its leaves during the summer.

 Cotyledons require a free-draining gritty mix and plenty of sunlight.
 They are tolerant of cool, frost-free conditions during the winter if kept dry.
 Some require pruning to maintain an attractive shape.
 Cotyledons should be kept in a sunny position.
 Follow general succulent watering procedures.
 Be careful of overwatering when they are deciduous.

 As succulents go, Cotyledons certainly are rewarding garden and indoor subjects, practically independent of irrigation in all but full desert conditions.
 However, they cannot survive poor light or bad drainage in the wet.

 Feed it once or twice during the growing season with a fertilizer specifically formulated for cactus and succulents (poor in nitrogen), including all micronutrients and trace elements diluted to ½ the strength recommended on the label.